-Initial simulated no-withdrawal groundwater levels in the Piney Point aquifer on Long Beach Island are near an elevation of 20 feet (fig. 28).
-The simulated maximum-allocation potentiometric surfaces of the Piney Point aquifer during stress periods 73 and 80 indicate the expansion of several cones of depression that developed during post-development withdrawals (fig. 28).
-The progression of a regional depression in the potentiometric surface of the Piney Point aquifer that parallels the coast is best noted by examining the -20 ft contour for both stress periods.
-The -20 ft contour extends in the north from Lavallette borough and Toms River Township south and westward through all of the bay-side communities, including Little Egg Harbor and Bass River Townships at the southern boundary (fig. 28).
+Initial simulated no-withdrawal groundwater levels in the Piney Point aquifer on Long Beach Island are near an altitude of 20 feet (fig. 28).
+The simulated maximum-allocation potentiometric surfaces of the Piney Point aquifer during stress periods 73 and 80 indicate the expansion of several cones of depression that developed during postdevelopment withdrawals.
+The progression of a regional depression in the potentiometric surface of the Piney Point aquifer that parallels the coast is best noted by examining the -20-ft contour for both stress periods.
+The -20-ft contour extends in the north from Lavallette Borough and Toms River Township south and westward through all of the bay-side communities, including Little Egg Harbor and Bass River Townships at the southern boundary (fig. 28).
 The potentiometric surface of the Piney Point aquifer for both stress periods appear to be similar with the exception of additional drawdowns at several withdrawal wells during stress period 73.
-Comparison of stress period 73 indicates that 80–100 feet of drawdown of the simulated no-withdrawal Piney Point potentiometric surface occurred in the communities of Berkeley and Toms River Townships, Seaside Heights, Seaside Park and Barnegat Light Boroughs, and southward from Surf City borough and Stafford Township; with larger drawdowns occurring at withdrawal wells as a result of maximum-allocation withdrawals (fig. 32D).
+Analysis of stress period 73 indicates that 80 to 100 feet of drawdown of the simulated no-withdrawal Piney Point potentiometric surface occurred in the communities of Berkeley and Toms River Townships, Seaside Heights, Seaside Park and Barnegat Light Boroughs, and southward from Surf City Borough and Stafford Township; as a result of maximum-allocation withdrawals, larger drawdowns occur at withdrawal wells than at the regional potentiometric surfaces (fig. 32D).

 Simulated Groundwater Flow Paths and Travel Time

-Production wells located on the mainland or the barrier island that are close to the shoreline may be susceptible to saltwater intrusion from recharge that originates beneath the Atlantic Ocean or beneath Barnegat Bay–Little Egg Harbor.
-To evaluate the vulnerability of these wells to saltwater intrusion, MODFLOW simulations are analyzed using the particle-tracking code MODPATH to determine the source and travel time of water flowing to the production wells.
-Two steady-state groundwater flow models simulate post-development and maximum-allocation withdrawal conditions.
-For the post-development withdrawal conditions scenario, average yearly groundwater withdrawals during 2000–03 are used.
-Average yearly maximum-allocation groundwater withdrawals are used to simulate maximum-allocation conditions.
+Production wells located on the mainland or the barrier island that are close to the shoreline may be susceptible to saltwater intrusion from recharge that originates beneath the Atlantic Ocean or beneath Barnegat Bay-Little Egg Harbor.
+To evaluate the vulnerability of these wells to saltwater intrusion, MODFLOW simulations are analyzed using the particle-tracking code MODPATH (Pollock, 1994) to determine the source and travel time of water flowing to the production wells.
+Two steady-state groundwater-flow models that simulate postdevelopment and maximum-allocation withdrawal conditions are described in this section.
+For the postdevelopment withdrawal conditions (scenario 1), annual average groundwater withdrawals from 2000 to 2003 are used.
+Annual average maximum-allocation groundwater withdrawals are used to simulate maximum-allocation conditions (scenario 2).
 Groundwater withdrawals are simulated with the MODFLOW Well package.
-Both steady-state groundwater-flow models incorporated average yearly recharge in the Ocean County study area for 2000 to 2003.
-MODPATH, a particle tracking post-processing package developed by Pollock (1994), estimated groundwater flow paths and travel times through, and the location of recharge to, the groundwater-flow system in the study area.
+Both steady-state groundwater-flow models incorporated annual average recharge in the Ocean County study area for 2000 to 2003.
+MODPATH estimates groundwater flow paths, travel times, and recharge locations of the groundwater-flow system in the study area.
 Simulated heads for each model layer and cell by cell budget files derived from individual MODFLOW simulations are input to MODPATH to calculate particle paths and travel times.

 The effective porosity of each model layer is used in the calculation of travel time.
-Effective porosity is set to 0.30 for the unconfined Kirkwood-Cohansey aquifer system, and 0.35–0.40 for all confining units and confined aquifers.
-These porosities are typical for the type of geologic materials that compose the aquifers and confining units located in the study area (Freeze and Cherry, 1979) and are similar to values used in studies of the unconfined Kirkwood-Cohansey aquifer system (Kaufman and others, 2001) and the Atlantic City 800-foot sand in the New Jersey Coastal Plain (Voronin and others, 1996).
+Effective porosity is set to 0.30 for the unconfined Kirkwood-Cohansey aquifer system and from 0.35 to 0.40 for all confining units and confined aquifers.
+These porosities are typical for the type of geologic materials that compose the aquifers and confining units located in the study area (Freeze and Cherry, 1979) and are similar to values used in other studies of the unconfined Kirkwood-Cohansey aquifer system (Kaufman and others, 2001) and the Atlantic City 800-foot sand in the New Jersey Coastal Plain (Voronin and others, 1996).